News & Insights

 Secure Staking Is an Infrastructure Decision, Not Just a Yield Decision

 Yield is an output.
 Security is the input.
-Choosing a validator based on APY alone is like choosing a bank based on its interest rate without checking whether it's insured.
+Choosing a validator based on APY alone is like choosing a bank based on its interest rate without checking whether it is insured.

-The criteria covered here — uptime, key management, commission transparency, infrastructure redundancy, and compliance posture — are the inputs that determine whether a validator can sustain its performance over time.
-A validator running at 100% uptime and 0% skip rate today didn't get there by accident.
+The criteria covered here, including uptime, key management, commission transparency, infrastructure redundancy, and compliance posture, are the inputs that determine whether a validator can sustain its performance over time.
+A validator running at 100% uptime and 0% skip rate today did not get there by accident.
 It got there through deliberate infrastructure investment and operational discipline.

-That said, the compounding effect of validator reliability is something most delegators underweight.
+The compounding effect of validator reliability is something most delegators underweight.
 A validator that consistently underperforms the network average by even 0.5% annually costs meaningful yield over a multi-year horizon.
-Reliability compounds.
-So does the opposite.
+Reliability compounds, and so does the opposite.

 Starke's approach is to make institutional-grade staking accessible without requiring delegators to manage a node themselves.
 The certifications, the infrastructure, and the on-chain track record are all publicly verifiable.
-That's the standard we'd encourage every delegator to hold every provider to.
+That is the standard we would encourage every delegator to hold every provider to.

 Explore Starke's validator performance data and staking infrastructure in detail.